slevithan/regex/README.md

 [![size](https://deno.bundlejs.com/badge?q=regex&treeshake=[*])](https://bundlejs.com/?q=regex&treeshake=[*])
 </div>

-`regex` is a template tag that extends JavaScript regular expressions with features that make them dramatically more readable and powerful, and it returns native `RegExp` instances that maintain or exceed native performance.
-It's lightweight and supports all ES2024+ regex functionality.
+`regex` is a template tag that extends JavaScript regular expressions with features that can make them dramatically more readable and powerful, and it returns native `RegExp` instances that maintain or exceed native performance.
+It's lightweight, and supports all ES2024+ regex functionality.
 It can also be used dependency-free as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex).

 Highlights include support for free spacing and comments, atomic groups via `(?>…)` which can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS), subroutines via `\g<name>` which enable powerful composition, and context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.